- 1 Effects Of Sugar On Skin

 The recommended amounts of sugar are nine teaspoons for men and six teaspoons for women per day.

-Apart from making you gain weight, and putting you at risk of developing cardiovascular diseases, eating too much sugar affects your skin.
+Besides making you gain weight and putting you at risk of developing heart diseases, eating too much sugar affects your skin.
 Sugar will make your skin age faster.

 How Eating Too Much Sugar Affects Your Skin

 Eating too much sugar increases the sugar levels in your blood, which makes the extra sugar bind to collagen protein through a process known as glycation.

 The product of the glycation process is a substance known as AGEs (Advanced Glycation End Products).
 AGEs destroy your skin by breaking down collagen, which causes the skin to develop wrinkles and lose firmness.

 When we eat foods with high sugar levels, like a piece of cake or white bread, our body immediately responds by increasing insulin production to tame the sugar levels.

 High levels of insulin increase the likelihood of developing inflammation.
 People with skin conditions like acne, eczema, rosacea, and psoriasis should avoid eating too much sugar to avoid inflammation.

 A diet rich in sugar creates the perfect conditions for developing acne.
 Too much sugar causes inflammation in all parts of the body, and this makes blemishes look red and feel painful.